Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 Finally, we considered whether the service combines tech with human expertise.
 Search algorithms can find accounts, but experienced professionals know where to look when the paper trail goes cold.

-Best Overall Estate Asset Discovery and Inventory Tool: Alix
+Best Overall Estate Asset Discovery Tool: Alix

-Alix is a technology‑enabled estate settlement service that combines AI asset discovery with fiduciaries, CPAs, and estate attorneys to settle estates accurately and efficiently.
+Alix is a technology-enabled estate settlement service that combines AI asset discovery with fiduciaries, CPAs, and estate attorneys to settle estates accurately and efficiently.
+The service covers both probate estates and trust-based estates, making it a fit for complex settlements regardless of the procedural pathway.

 What they offer:

-- Physical document sorting, secure digital vaulting, fraud protection, and full probate coordination with attorneys in all 50 states.
+• Physical document sorting, secure digital vaulting, fraud protection, and full probate coordination with attorneys in all 50 states.

-Good for: Executors who want the estate settled correctly and on time, with experts handling the 600+ hours of legal, tax, and administrative work while they maintain decision‑making control.
+Good for: Executors who want the estate settled correctly and on time, with experts handling the 570+ hours of legal, tax, and administrative work while they maintain decision‑making control.

 Limitation: Alix is designed for U.S. estates and may not be the right fit for very small, extremely simple estates where a local small‑estate affidavit and a single attorney meeting would fully resolve the work.